Workshop by Jenny Jones - Terms and Conditions

 2.15 All prices for Courses shall be calculated, and quoted in, and paid for in Sterling.
 All prices include United Kingdom valued added tax (VAT), unless otherwise stated in the Invoice.

-3.1 Each Booking Confirmation is subject to the eligibility criteria set out in this section.
+3.1 Each Booking Confirmation is subject to the satisfaction of the following eligibility criteria:

-3.2 Each Client and/or member of its Party shall be 18 years old, or over, on the first day of the month in which the Course takes place.
+a) each Client and/or member of its Party shall be 18 years old, or over, on the first day of the month in which the Course takes place;

-3.3 Each Client shall comply with all payment obligations with respect to the Booking Documents and/or the Course booked.
+c) each Client shall comply with all payment obligations with respect to the Booking Documents and/or the Course booked;

-3.5 Each Client shall, in respect of itself and each member of its Party, shall disclose any medical conditions that may affect full participation on any activity on the Course, and warrant that it is, and each member of its Party is, medically fit to participate in the Course.
+e) each Client shall, in respect of itself and each member of its Party, shall disclose any medical conditions that may affect full participation on any activity on the Course, and warrant that it is, and each member of its Party is, medically fit to participate in the Course.
+It is the responsibility of the Client, and each member of its Party to consult a doctor to confirm fitness for travel and participation in the Course, assessing the risks and requirements of each Course based on individual circumstances, fitness level and medical requirements.
+The Company does not provide medical advice.
 If requested by the Company, the Client and/or any member of its Party shall undergo a full medical check and produce a medical certificate (at their own expense) in respect of such medical check by the date of the final payment of the Course as specified in the Booking Documents.
-It is the responsibility of the Client, and of each member of its Party, to ensure that they have any necessary medication or medical equipment required during the Course.
+It is the responsibility of the Client, and of each member of its Party, to ensure that they have any necessary medication or medical equipment required during the Course; and

-3.7 For the duration of the Course, the Client, and each member of its Party, shall comply with, these Terms and Conditions and the Company’s code of conduct at all times which shall be given to the Client prior to the Course.
+3.2 For the duration of the Course, the Client, and each member of its Party, shall comply with, these Terms and Conditions, the Company’s code of conduct and any instructions given by any of the Company, Jenny Jones, an Expert, a Course Supplier or any other individual involved in the delivery of the Course at all times which shall be given to the Client during and prior to the Course.
 Further, the Client and each member of its Party shall at all times for the duration of the Course comply with the laws, customs, foreign exchange and/or drug regulations of the country in which that Course takes place.

-3.8 Violation of clause 3.7 shall result in the Company taking disciplinary action, as set out in these Terms and Conditions, and may result in immediate dismissal from, and termination of, the Course, in which case the Company shall not be obliged to refund any of the payments made in respect of the Course.
+3.3 Any violation of clause 3.2 shall result in the Company taking disciplinary action, as set out in these Terms and Conditions, and may result in immediate dismissal from, and termination of the Client and each member of its Party from, the Course, in which case the Company shall not be obliged to refund any of the payments made in respect of the Course.

-3.9 In the event that the Client or any member of its Party do not have the requisite level of expertise for the Course booked in the Booking Documents, that Person shall not be able to participate in the Course and accordingly, that Person shall be deemed to have cancelled that Course without sufficient notice so that the Company shall not be obliged to refund any amount paid with respect to the Course.
+3.4 In the event that the Client or any member of its Party arrives at the Course but does not have the requisite level of expertise for the Course booked, that Person shall not be able to participate in the Course and accordingly, that Person shall be deemed to have cancelled that Course without sufficient notice so that the Company shall not be obliged to refund any amount paid with respect to the Course.